Search Articles

 Tip No. 3: Prepare for Cognitive Decline

-Alzheimer’s disease and other forms of dementia affect more than 5 million adults aged 65 and older, according to the Centers for Disease Control and Prevention (CDC).
+Alzheimer’s disease affects more than 6 million adults aged 65 and older, according to the Centers for Disease Control and Prevention (CDC).
 Keep your parents safe by understanding their current cognitive abilities and any risks they may face for future decline.

 Consider setting up a routine for your parents’ day-to-day lives.
 This might include social engagement and spending time with you and other family members, which may become even more crucial if their cognitive health has deteriorated.